Talia Mae Bettcher

 - Maria LugonesFORGE

-World-traveling — playful pluralism against the logic of purity.
+World-traveling sets a playful pluralism against the logic of purity.

 - Rosa MayrederFORGE

-Toward a Critique of Femininity — culture's gender as constructed prison.
+Her Toward a Critique of Femininity treats culture's gender as a constructed prison.

 - Mary MidgleyPILGRIM

-Beast and Man — animals, ethics, science not as enemies.
+Beast and Man refuses to set animals, ethics, and science against each other.

 - Hilde LindemannFORGE

-Damaged Identities, Narrative Repair — story as moral practice.
+In Damaged Identities, Narrative Repair, story becomes a moral practice.

 Short exercises in the same tradition as Talia Mae Bettcher's thought.
 Each takes 5–25 minutes.